-The Plan of Supervision for PLMFTs-a written agreement between the board-approved supervisor and the PLMFT that establishes the supervisory framework for the postgraduate clinical experience of the supervisee and describes the expectations and responsibilities of the boardapproved supervisor and the PLMFT as a supervisee.
+The Plan of Supervision for PLMFTs-a written agreement between the board-approved supervisor and the PLMFT that establishes the supervisory framework for the postgraduate clinical experience of the supervisee and describes the expectations and responsibilities of the board-approved supervisor and the PLMFT as a supervisee.
 It is the responsibility of the PLMFT to submit the plan of supervision to the advisory committee in a manner consistent with advisory committee policy.

-The Plan of Supervision-of-Supervision for Supervisor Candidates-a written agreement between the boardapproved supervisor and the supervisor candidate that establishes the framework for the supervision-of-supervision of a licensed marriage and family therapist who is training to become an LMFT board-approved supervisor and that describes the expectations and responsibilities of the supervisor candidate to submit a plan of supervision-ofsupervision to the advisory committee in a manner consistent with advisory committee policy.
-Henceforth, the plan of supervision-of-supervision for supervision.
+The Plan of Supervision-of-Supervision for Supervisor Candidates-a written agreement between the board-approved supervisor and the supervisor candidate that establishes the framework for the supervision-of-supervision of a licensed marriage and family therapist who is training to become an LMFT board-approved supervisor and that describes the expectations and responsibilities of the supervisor and the supervisee.
+It is the responsibility of the supervisor candidate to submit a plan of supervision-of-supervision to the advisory committee in a manner consistent with advisory committee policy.
+Henceforth, the plan of supervision-of-supervision for supervision candidates shall be called the plan of supervision-of-supervision.